A DUI arrest can be a disorienting, overwhelming, and wholly foreign experience. Here are some of the most common questions:

 And if the arresting officer is a city officer (such as Seattle, Kirkland or Bellevue), then you will head to the municipal court of that arrest.

 Finally, how prosecuting agencies treat Washington DUIs is anything but uniform.
 Some prosecuting jurisdictions are more willing to accept plea bargaining than others.
 In fact, two similar cases that share near identical fact patterns and breath test results could result in different outcomes if they occur in different jurisdictions.
+The differences between jurisdictions and prosecutors is precisely why it is so important to hire a local Seattle DUI Attorney, or an attorney in the local jurisdiction you are facing charges.

 What is an alcohol evaluation in Washington DUI law?

-The court requires anyone convicted of an alcohol-related driving request (DUI, or a DUI amended to a lesser offense) to obtain an alcohol/drug evaluation from a state-certified agency.
-The evaluator will consider the following: police report, breath/blood report, a copy of the arrested driver's criminal record and their driving record in case there are any prior alcohol/drug charges.
+The court requires anyone convicted of an alcohol-related driving offense request (DUI, or a DUI amended to a lesser offense) to obtain an alcohol/drug evaluation from a state-certified agency.
+The evaluator will consider the following: police report, breath/blood report, a copy of the arrested driver's criminal record, and their driving record in case there are any prior alcohol/drug charges.

 Before you meet with the evaluator, you first need a urinalysis to identify any alcohol or non-prescription drugs in your system.
 Beware, these new screenings can detect alcohol up to 96 hours prior in a person's urine.
 You also must complete a MAST/DAST (Michigan Alcohol Screening Test) screening test, consisting of 22 questions about your exposure to alcohol.
 DAST (Drug Abuse Screening Test) consists of 20 questions about your exposure to drugs.
 You must also complete a questionnaire about your history with alcohol and/or drugs.